Claremont Colleges: Colleges

 The Claremont School of Theology (founded 1885) (and thus Claremont Lincoln University) is affiliated with the consortium but is not a member.
-In January 2024, after nearly a decade, the Claremont School of Theology finalized a deal to sell the 16 acres of prime Village real estate it has occupied since 1957 back to the Claremont Colleges for $7.7 million.
+In January 2024, after nearly a decade of litigation, the Claremont School of Theology finalized a deal to sell the 16 acres of prime Claremont Village real estate it had occupied since 1957 back to the Claremont Colleges for $7.7 million.